Taylor Hill Tidbits

 Your Western Iowa destination

 Open year-round, Taylor Hill Lodge offers six bedrooms, four full baths and a family-sized dining and sitting area, complete with an extra-long wooden kitchen table that’s a natural gathering place.
 Outside to the east is a patio where guests can sip their morning coffee while viewing the sunrise and surrounding fields, or stargaze with a cold beer in hand.
-The lodge is superb for reunions of family and friends, as well as solo travelers who are always welcome.
+Management of the lodge was spearheaded by Donna Bauer from 2002-2018, and has been expanded since 2019 by Ann Brinkman.